kili-technology/kili-python-sdk/docs/cli/index.md

-# Getting started with Kili CLI
+# Getting started with the Kili CLI

 ## What is Kili CLI